Microsoft-USEduAzure/COVID19PEEForecasting/deploy/azure-function/deploy-function-app.md

 ## Task: Deploy code Azure Function.

 In this section will deploy the code to Azure.
-Since this a <a link ="https://docs.microsoft.com/en-us/azure/azure-functions/functions-premium-plan" target="blank">Premium Based</a> Service app, therefore to publish to Azure, this is a two step process: Deploy code to Azure using Visual Studio Code then run scripts to deploy libraries with Azure DevOps
+Since this a <a href ="https://docs.microsoft.com/en-us/azure/azure-functions/functions-premium-plan" target="blank">Premium Based</a> Service app, therefore to publish to Azure, this is a two step process: Deploy code to Azure using Visual Studio Code then run scripts to deploy libraries with Azure DevOps

 ### Task: Deploy code using Visual Studio Code

-1. In your computer, open Visual Studio Code, if you don't have it installed in your computer, click <a link="https://code.visualstudio.com/download" target="blank"> here </a> to download it.
+1. In your computer, open Visual Studio Code, if you don't have it installed in your computer, click <a href="https://code.visualstudio.com/download" target="blank"> here </a> to download it.

 1. Navigate to **File** --> **New Window**